tylere5/Angular_MarsApp_project4/README.md

 * Gulp and Browser-sync

 ## Thoughts on this Project
-This was a fun project to do from start to finish!
-I really enjoyed building this app using Angular.
-I also enjoyed working with API's again, even though it was a bit of a headache making sure they were called properly!
+I really enjoyed learning and working with Angular.
+Once I got past the learning curve with Angular, I really enjoyed building this app and found working with Angular was very straight forward.
+Also, the online documentation for Angular was a great resource and helped explain concepts that helped me complete this project.